On the affine Springer fibers inside the invariant center of the small quantum group

+As is now well-known, the cohomology of affine Springer fibers can be related to the cohomology of Hitchin fibers \cite{Ngo}.
+The cohomology of Hitchin fibers carries a natural perverse filtration, which can be used to obtain a bigrading on the space $H^*(\Fl_\bI^\gamma)^{\tW\cdot} \cong H^*(\Fl_\bI^\gamma)^\Lambda$ for $G=SL_n$, which corresponds to the principal block of the center under Conjecture \ref{BBASV-conj}.
+In this section, we make this connection precise and conjecture that the obtained bigrading is that of the diagonal coinvariants up to a linear regrading.
+We note that by \cite[Conjecture 8.10]{KiTr}, Conjecture \ref{conj:perverseconjecture} is equivalent to Theorem \ref{thm:bgrd}, so that the bigradings obtained in the two ways should be equivalent.

-On the other hand, the advantage of using the Hitchin fibration is that there is a natural ''Lefschetz element" coming from the relatively ample determinant bundle on the parabolic Hitchin fibration.
-We conjecture that the $\fs\fl_2$-action on the center obtained this way coincides with the one given by the wedge product with the Poisson bivector field on the Springer resolution.
-Further, we conjecture the bigradings obtained in these two ways are the same (up to an explicit change of variables).
+There are several desirable features in obtaining the bigrading through the perverse filtration.
+For example, there is a natural Lefschetz element acting on the cohomology, coming from the relatively ample determinant bundle on the parabolic Hitchin fibration.
+We conjecture that the $\fs\fl_2$-action on the center obtained this way coincides with the one given by the wedge product with the Poisson bivector field $\tau$ on the Springer resolution.